 - 1kg sugar

-1) Tip the sugar into a heavy preserving pan or flameproof dish with the plums and lemon juice.
+1) Tip the sugar into a heavy preserving pan or flameproof dish with the plums, lemon juice and half the raspberries.
 Heat until the sugar has dissolved, then bring to the boil and simmer for a few mins until the plums are tender.
 Add the rest of the raspberries to the pan.

 2) Place a jam thermometer in the pan, bring to the boil, then cook over a high heat until the temperature reaches 104C.
 Put a small plate in the fridge or freezer until really cold.
 Once the jam has been boiling for 10 mins and looks thick and syrupy, turn off the heat and pour a spoonful onto the plate.
 The jam is ready when it wrinkles as you push it with your finger; be careful not to burn yourself.
 If the jam is not ready, boil for another 3 mins, then repeat test as above, until it is ready.